thebsdbox/gova/README.md

 # gova
 Create `.ovf` and `.ova` files in golang.
-This wrapper conforms "almost" to the DMTF standards to create Open Virtualisation format configurations are archives that can be imported into Virtualisation platforms that support the format.
+This wrapper conforms "almost" to the DMTF standards to create Open Virtualisation format configurations and archives that can be imported into Virtualisation platforms that support the format.

 ## Usage: